 1. Parsing: The compiler first analyzes the source code to understand its syntax and structure.
 This phase identifies keywords, variables, functions, and other elements within the code.

-2. Semantic Analysis: Once the code’s syntax is validated, the compiler checks for semantic correctness.
-This step ensures that variables are used correctly, functions are called with the right arguments, and the code adheres to the programming language’s rules.
+2. Semantic Analysis: After validating the code’s syntax, the compiler ensures semantic correctness by checking that variables are used correctly, functions are called with the right arguments, and the code adheres to the programming language’s rules.

 3. Intermediate Code Generation: In some cases, the compiler may generate an intermediate code representation.
 This intermediate code is an optimized and platform-independent version of the source code.
 It simplifies the translation process and can be further optimized before generating machine code.